vitest-dev/vitest/docs/api/index.md

   // ✓ add(2, 1) -> 3
   ```

+  If you want to have access to `TestContext`, use `describe.each` with a single test.

 ## describe

 When you use `test` in the top level of file, they are collected as part of the implicit suite for it.
 Using `describe` you can define a new suite in the current context, as a set of related tests and other nested suites.
 A suite lets you organize your tests so reports are more clear.